AlasdairWilkins/codenames/app/README.md

 [API Platform](https://api-platform.com) is a framework designed to build API-driven projects.
 It allows to create hypermedia and GraphQL APIs in minutes.
-It is shipped with an official Progressive Web App generator as well as a dynamic administration interface, both built for Create React App.
+It is shipped with an official Progressive Web Game generator as well as a dynamic administration interface, both built for Create React Game.
 Check out [this tutorial](https://api-platform.com/docs/distribution).

 ## Proxying API Requests in Development